 Our Council Tax Support is a means-tested benefit that helps people on a low income pay their Council Tax.
 It is administered by local Councils using rules set nationally and locally.
 Claimants have their Council Tax bill reduced by the amount of their support.

-Horsham and Mid Sussex councils have adopted their own schemes.
+Mid Sussex District Council has adopted their own scheme.

 Pensioners are protected and will continue to receive the same level of support they do now.
 A pensioner, for the purposes of localised council tax support schemes, is someone who has reached the qualifying age for state pension credit.
 The qualifying age for state pension credit is women’s pensionable age – for both men and women – currently just over 62.

 Unable to work

 The scheme will protect those whom the Department for Work and Pensions considers are unable to work or do not need to be available to work.
 These are disabled people and their carers, those who receive disability living allowance, attendance allowance, ESA support disability or the severe disability element of Working Tax Credit, and lone parents with pre-school children